 Where to Buy:

-Best Natural Dry Shampoo: Skinny Skinny Dry Shampoo
+Best Natural Dry Shampoo: Captain Blankenship Mermaid Dry Shampoo

 No shampoo & conditioner post would be complete without a dry shampoo winner.
-Skinny Skinny keeps it pure, pure, pure with their ingredients leaving nothing to the imagination (Organic =*Cornstarch*, brown rice powder*, white clay, horsetail powder*, baking soda, orris root powder* & essential oils)
+Captain Blankenship's Mermaid keeps it pure, pure, pure with their ingredients leaving nothing to the imagination (Organic Arrowroot Powder, Kaolin Clay, Rice Powder, Aluminum Free Baking Soda, Organic essential oils of Rose Geranium & Palmarosa).

-I used the rose & black pepper and the grapefruit cardamon in between washes (usually on days 2 or 3).
+I used the this in between washes (usually on days 2 or 3).
 It soaked up excess oil and left a light earthy scent that was not invasive.
-They were perfect for quick fixes on days I was running late too – adding a little extra volume, while making sure everything looked clean.
-I preferred the grapefruit & cardamon scent, especially for summer days.
+They were perfect for quick fixes on days I was running late too - adding a little extra volume, while making sure everything looked clean.

 Simply dust some of the powder onto sections of your hair at the roots.
 Then, flip your head upside down and brush into your roots with your fingers back and forth (as if you were fluffing your hair up at the roots).
 The powder, while white, disappears after some finger tousling so it's OK for any hair colour.